McMuellermilch/maid-cli/README.md

   <img src="resources/maid_resource-screenshot-list-and-clean.png" alt="logo">
 </p>

-### .maidrc
+### .maidrc Configuration

-To instruct maid on what should be cleaned, create a `.maidrc`-file on your machine and maid will look for it when running.
+To instruct Maid on what to clean, create a `.maidrc` configuration file on your machine.
+Maid will use it when running.

-The config file is far from finished.
-For now, you can specify one property in it: `cleanRules`
+For now, the config file only supports one property: `cleanRules`.

-`cleanRules` is an array of objects, which contains all the rules for maid on where and what to clean.
-Each object in this list will represent one rule.
-A rule indicates what to clean.
-Restrictions can be added to specify in which cases (specific filenames, specific file-extensions, specific folders only, ...) maid will go ahead and actually clean.
-The following fields can be defined as of now:
+`cleanRules` is an array of objects that define the rules for Maid to clean.
+Each object represents one rule, indicating what to clean and under which conditions.

 - `pattern (String)`: A regular expression to describe how the filename should look (e.g. `"^Test"` will filter all files starting with "Test")
 - `fileExtension (String-Array)`: A list of file extension to limit the files to be cleaned (e.g. `".png"` - include the `.`)